MsgQueueCtl()

 The operation to perform, specified by one the following constants:

-- _NTO_MQCTL_NOTIFY — Register the caller for notification when the queue identified by fd transitions from an empty to non-empty state.
-In this case, data must be a pointer to a sigevent structure.
+- _NTO_MQCTL_NOTIFY — Register or unregister the caller for notification when the queue identified by fd transitions from an empty to non-empty state.
+When registering for notification, data must be a pointer to a sigevent structure.
+When unregistering, data must be NULL.

-- _NTO_MQCTL_GETATTR — Fill in an mq_attr structure with the queue attributes (see mq_getattr() for information about the contents of the mq_attr structure).
+- _NTO_MQCTL_GETATTR — Fill in an mq_attr structure with the attributes of the descriptor and the underlying queue (see mq_getattr() for information about the contents of the mq_attr structure).

-- _NTO_MQCTL_SETATTR — Change the attributes of a message queue.
+- _NTO_MQCTL_SETATTR — Change the O_NONBLOCK flag of the specified message-queue descriptor.

 - _NTO_MQCTL_GETBUFSIZE — Calculate the buffer size needed to store a message queue with the specified maximum number of messages and maximum message size.
 The fd argument must be -1 for this command.
 For more information, see the data argument.